Lean vs Agile: what are the differences, what do they have in common, and how can they be integrated into industry?

 Practical tip

-Organize a monthly skills-building workshop in 3 steps:
+Organize a 3-step skills-building workshop every month:

 1. Review of collected indicators